 \subsubsection{Insertions of $ d_5 \times d_5 \times d_5 \times d_5 $}

 Finally, we arrive at the contribution of four Weinberg operators inserted in one loop.
-Since fermion lines must be closed, their WCs will appear contracted in the same trace, resulting in eight Higgs as external legs (figure \ref{fig:d5^4}).
-This clearly contributes to the 8-Higgs dimension-8 operator
+Since fermion lines must be closed, their WCs will appear contracted in the same trace, resulting in eight Higgs as external legs (Figure~\ref{fig:d5^4}).
+This clearly contributes to the 8-Higgs $d_8$ operator

-This amplitude is proportional to a trace of the four WCs.
+The amplitude is proportional to a trace of the four WCs.
 The eight legs of the diagram are the maximum number allowed for an amplitude of order~\order{4}.
-Since there is only one Weinberg operator, the remaining freedom resides in the fermions of the loop.
-Summing all the combinations yields the only contribution from this insertion.
-As argued in the previous sections, the $\phi^8$ class of $d_8$ operators receives no other contribution from 1PI diagrams, meaning the lonely term in \eqref{eq:divergencesd8} accounts for all the divergences of $\mathcal{O}_{\phi^8}$ coming from the LNV operators (in the off-shell approach).
+Since there is only the Weinberg operator inserted several times, the remaining freedom resides in the fermions of the loop.
+Summing all the combinations yields the only contribution from this configuration.

+As argued in the previous sections, the $\phi^8$ class of $d_8$ operators receives no other contribution from 1PI diagrams, meaning the only term in Eq.~\ref{eq:divergencesd8} accounts for all the divergences of $\mathcal{O}_{\phi^8}$ coming from the LNV operators.